MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-root-certificate-rotation.md

 ### 6. How often does Microsoft update their certificates or what is the expiry policy?

 These certificates used by Azure Database for MySQL - Flexible Server are provided by trusted Certificate Authorities (CA).
 Our support of these certificates is based on the support the CA provides for these certificates.
-The DigiCertGlobalRootCA certificate use of the less secure SHA-1 hashing algorithm compromises the security of applications connecting to Azure Database for MySQL - Flexible Servers so Microsoft will need to perform a certificate change.
+The DigiCertGlobalRootCA certificate's use of the less secure SHA-1 hashing algorithm compromises the security of applications connecting to Azure Database for MySQL - Flexible Servers so Microsoft needs to perform a certificate change.

 ### 7. Is DigiCertGlobalRootG2 CA the same certificate used for Single Server?

 Yes.
 DigiCertGlobalRootG2 CA, the new root CA of SHA-2 for Azure Database for MySQL - Flexible Server is the same as Single Server.

-### 8. If I'm using read replicas, do I need to perform this update only on source server or the read replicas?
+### 8. If I'm using read replicas, do I need to perform this update only on the source server or the read replicas?

 Since this update is a client-side change, if multiple clients read data from the replica server, you'll need to apply the changes for those clients as well.